bordoni/fakerpress/readme.txt

 Create randomly generated attachments as the Featured Images for your WordPress dummy content.

 = Create random Meta Information =
-WordPress has Meta for Users, Posts and Comments, FakerPress will allow you to generate custom dummy meta for all three, with *19 types of Data*
+WordPress has Meta for Users, Posts, Terms and Comments, FakerPress will allow you to generate custom dummy meta for all four, with *19 types of Data*

 = Delete the Content Generated =
 After you are done with your testing it should be easy to delete all the content created using FakerPress, now you will be able to do it.